jnidzwetzki/bboxdb/doc/network.md

 * Version - The protocol version, currently always 0x01.
 * Type - The type of the request.
 * Request-ID - The id of the request, e.g., a consecutive number.
+* Routed - Does the package contain routing information (0x01) or not (0x0).
+* Hop - The hop of the package.
+Is set to 0x00 if the package is not routed.
+* Length of host - The length of the host list.
+Will be set to 0x00 if the package is not routed.
+* Comma separated list of hosts - The list of hosts for package routing.
 * Body length - The length of the body as a long value.

 Request Types: